kweiwen/benjolin/README.md

 * the pitch is voltage controllable in both oscillator
 * the frequency of low pass filter is voltage controllable
 * disconnect t2 to filter (you can still use cable to connect t2 to filter's cv input)
+* add a spst to switch the current input(p1 or -9~9v voltage with a potentiometer) to bc547

 # license
 hardware: cc-by-sa-3.0